federico-de-lellis/genetic-jazz/README.md

 - **music21**: Score creation, MIDI export, notation rendering
 - **Flask**: Web application framework

-## License

-This project is part of coursework for the Sound and Music Computing Master's program.

 ## Acknowledgments

 - Jazz chord progressions sourced from iRealPro